ThePhar/APSM64TrackerPack/README.md

 - Auto-Tracking Settings for Bob-omb Buddies and 1-Up Blocks
 - Auto-Tracking Area Randomization if Entrance is Accessible
+  - ~~Basically working, but needs to be hidden behind a "spoiler" flag.~~
 - Additional Maps for each Course and Secret Area.
 - _Potentially more..._